Wesley Mission

 Wesley Mission is a name used by three independent Uniting Church groups which are a part of the Uniting Missions Network of UnitingCare Australia.
 These predominantly grew out of inner city Central Methodist Missions of the Methodist Church of Australasia.
-Most of the Methodist City Missions of that era later joined together to form Mission Australia.
+Most of the Methodist City Missions of that era later joined to form Mission Australia.

 Overview

 Wesley Mission operates out of over 200 centres and employs over 2,000 staff with a budget of $160 million.

 Methodists began doing welfare work in Sydney in 1812.
 This work became Sydney's Central Methodist Mission in 1884.
 In 1946 it opened a psychiatric care facility, now known as Wesley Hospital in Ashfield.
 It later opened another mental health hospital in Kogarah.

 In 1963, while led by Reverend Dr Sir Alan Walker, it established Lifeline, now Australia's largest national phone support service and operating in 19 countries.

 In 1977, it became known as Wesley Central Mission when it became part of the Uniting Church at its founding.
 In 1978 Gordon Moyes became Superintendent, and it started producing the nationally broadcast TV show Turn Around Australia (now Wesley Impact!
 TV) on the Nine Network.
 In 1979, Edward Eagar Lodge opened, extending on earlier homeless housing work started in 1866.
 In 1989, it established the Wesley Institute, an educational organisation that is now known as Excelsia College (and left the organisation in 2013).
 In 1994, the organisation's name changed to Wesley Mission.
 In 1995 it established Wesley LifeForce, now Australia's largest provider of anti-suicide training.

 Rev Dr. Keith Vincent Garner became Superintendent in 2006.

 In 2021, the Mission called Stu Cameron, a Uniting Church minister who had grown several churches on the Gold Coast, to become the CEO and Superintendent.